 - 1 tsp. coconut oil

-- 2 cups shredded or flaked coconut, unsweetened
+- 2 cups unsweetened shredded or flaked coconut**

-Using a 2-inch diameter ice cream scoop, scoop a ball of dough and pack it in so that the top is flat.
+- Using a 2" (5 cm) ice cream scoop, scoop a ball of dough and pack it in so that the top is flat.
 Repeat with the rest of the dough.
-You don't have to set the macaroons more than 1 1/2 inches apart on the baking sheet because they don't spread during baking.
+You don't have to set the macaroons more than 1 1/2" (3.8 cm) apart on the baking sheet because they won't spread during baking.

-Bake for 15 minutes, then rotate the pan and bake for 10-15 minutes more, until the macaroons are a bit golden around the edges.
-Watch them closely during the last 5-10 minutes.
+- Bake for 15 minutes, then rotate the pan and bake for 10-15 minutes more, until the macaroons are a bit golden around the edges.
+Watch them closely during the last 5-10 minutes of baking.
 Remove them from the oven and let them cool completely.
-For the raw version, dehydrate your macaroons at 145°F (62°C) for the first hour, then reduce the temperature to 118°F (48°C) and keep checking on them every hour until they are firm and crisp on the outside.
+For the raw version, dehydrate the macaroons at 145°F (62°C) for the first hour, then reduce the temperature to 118°F (48°C) and keep checking on them every hour until they are firm and crisp on the outside.
 If you’re impatient, dehydrate them at 150°F (65°C) and they’ll be ready in a couple hours.